Export Market Development Grants

 You must match the dollar value of the grant monies you receive (this means you must spend double the grant amount to receive the grant).

 Grant round updates

-The next opportunity for Round 1 and 2 grantees to provide milestone reports for expenditure incurred in the 2022-23 financial year, will likely be from July 2023.
-In line with feedback, we are working towards providing a broader window for report submission.
+The next opportunity for Round 1 and 2 grantees to provide milestone reports for expenditure incurred in the 2022-23 financial year will be from early July 2023.
+In line with feedback, we will be providing a broader window for report submission.
 We will provide further details once known.

 Please remember that we must assess your milestone report before we can pay you.
 We will assess milestone reports in the order we receive them.
 Inaccurate bank account details will cause delays in payments so please keep this up to date.